 The House of the Tailor of Gloucester

 Immediately on your right is where you’ll find the House of the Tailor of Gloucester.
 This museum and shop is the the same building that inspired the very story and is used in the illustrations.
-It’s open to the public every day where you will be served by enthusiastic and knowledgeable volunteers.
+It’s open to the public Monday to Saturday where you will be served by enthusiastic and knowledgeable volunteers.
 (There words, not mine)

 Take time to view the tailor’s kitchen and other displays featured in the story, and pop a coin in the Animated Mice Box at the back of the shop.

-Admission is free, and the museum is open 10am to 4.30pm on Saturdays.
+Admission is free, and the museum is open 10am to 4pm Monday to Saturday, closed Sundays.

 *Option take a tea break in Lily’s Tearoom (opposite)